 How DNA Testing Has Improved Criminal Justice System

-Forensics science studies DNA samples left at the crime scenes and tries to identify the culprits with greater accuracy.
-Now, what is DNA testing and how it is helping the criminal justice system are all explained in this article?
-So keep reading!
+Forensics science studies DNA samples left at crime scenes and tries to identify the culprits with greater accuracy.
+This post explores how DNA testing has improved the criminal justice system, highlighting its role in solving crimes, exonerating the innocent, and ensuring justice is served.

 What Is DNA Testing?